Here are the best CS:GO settings and launch options

 • The above aspect ratio and resolution settings will basically stretch out your game.
 Things will look slightly off at first, but player models will enlarge by applying these settings, making them easier to shoot.

-• Display mode: Fullscreen
+• Display mode: Fullscreen.

-• Laptop power savings: Disabled
+• Laptop power savings: Disabled.

-Advanced video settings in CS:GO
+Best advanced video settings in CS2

 • Boost player contrast: Enabled